-What are Resistors and their History?
-Resistor is a passive electronic and electrical component that presents the electrical resistance in a circuit as a circuit element.
-It consists of two terminals and is used to reduce the current flow, to divide the voltages and to adjust the signal level.
-It is also used in high power circuits where it reduces the power in the form of heat dissipate and as a load to test the power generators.
-It works on the principle of ohm’s law.
-Ohm’s law states that the voltage is directly proportional to circuit resistance and the circuit current which flows in a circuit.
-The main working principle of every resistor is same but only difference is in their current, voltage, power and the type of material with which it is made.
-Its ISI unit is ohm.
-It is available in market from micro ohm of mega ohm.
-Its resistance is increased or add up when two or more same values of resistors are connected in series, but its current would be same which passed though all resistors as well as voltages are dived across each resistor.
+In this tutorial, we will discuss resistors and their types.
+These are passive electronic and electrical components that present electrical resistance in a circuit as an element.
+It consists of two terminals that reduce current flow, divide voltages, and adjust signal levels.
+We also use them in high-power circuits to reduce power in the form of heat dissipation and as a load to test power generators.
+The working principle of resistors is Ohm’s law.
+Ohm’s law states that voltage is directly proportional to circuit resistance and the circuit current flowing in a circuit.
+The main working principle of every type is the same, but the only difference is in their current, voltage, power, and building material.
+Its SI unit is ohm.
+It is available on the market in the microohms to megaohms range.

 Figure 1 Resistor with its Electrical Symbol